 - real estate aspects including pipeline issues and lease and ownership aspects.

-“Kirsten Berger wins praise from clients for her ‘very sharp intellect and strategic mindset,’ alongside her appreciation of ‘both the legal and commercial implications’ involved.”Chambers Europe, Energy & Natural Resources Regulatory (2019 Edition)
+“Kirsten Berger wins praise from clients for her ‘very sharp intellect and strategic mindset,’ alongside her appreciation of ‘both the legal and commercial implications’ involved.”Chambers Europe, Energy & Natural Resources: Transactional (2019 Edition)

 "Kirsten Berger is a well-respected energy transactional lawyer, who clients describe as 'very precise, practical and knowledgeable in this field.'
 She is often mandated on wind, LNG and power plant projects, regularly advising leading energy companies."Chambers Europe, Energy & Natural Resources (2018 Edition)